 - Trouble getting hard (can’t get an erection)

-- Getting hard but doesn’t last (can’t keep an erection)
+- Get hard but it doesn’t last (can’t keep an erection)

-- Can’t manage to drink alcohol and get hard (no erection while intoxicated)
+- Can’t drink alcohol and get hard (no erection while intoxicated)

 - Softer erections than normal